Sean Kanan

-Sean Kanan (/keɪnən/; Perelman; born November 2, 1966) is an American actor, producer, author, and martial artist, best known for his portrayals of Mike Barnes (in The Karate Kid Part III and Cobra Kai), A. J. Quartermaine (on General Hospital), and Deacon Sharpe (on The Bold and the Beautiful and The Young and the Restless).
+Sean Kanan (/keɪnən/; Perelman; born November 2, 1966) is an American actor, producer, and author, best known for his portrayals of Mike Barnes (in The Karate Kid Part III and Cobra Kai), A. J. Quartermaine (on General Hospital), and Deacon Sharpe (on The Bold and the Beautiful and The Young and the Restless).

 Early life

 Kanan was born Sean Perelman in Cleveland, Ohio, to Dale and Michelle Perelman.
 His family later relocated to New Castle, Pennsylvania.
 He was raised Jewish.
 Kanan attended Mercersburg Academy in Pennsylvania, Boston University and UCLA where he earned a degree in political science.

 Career

 The Karate Kid Part III

 Kanan's first notable role was that of villain Mike Barnes in the 1989 film The Karate Kid Part III directed by Academy Award winning Director, John Avildsen.

 As a teenager, Kanan studied Shotokan karate under Sensei William Stoner.
 By the time he landed the role, Kanan had a good foundation of Japanese Karate which would be essential for portraying the central villain opposite of hero Daniel LaRusso played by Ralph Macchio.
 He trained in Shitō-ryū at a school run by Karate master Fumio Demura and with stunt coordinator and Tang Soo Do master Pat E. Johnson.

 During filming, he suffered internal bleeding after injuring his omentum, a membrane that connects the stomach with other organs, supplying them with blood along with physically protecting them.
 Kanan collapsed at a Las Vegas hotel four days after shooting the scene and underwent life-saving surgery.